utiasDSL/gym-pybullet-drones/README.md

 ```
 @MISC{gym-pybullet-drones2020,
     author = {Panerati, Jacopo and Zheng, Hehui and Zhou, SiQi and Xu, James and Prorok, Amanda and Sch\"{o}llig, Angela P.},
-    title = {Learning to Fly: a PyBullet-based Gym environment to simulate and learn the control of multiple nano-quadcopters},
+    title = {Learning to Fly: a PyBullet Gym environment to learn the control of multiple nano-quadcopters},
     howpublished = {\url{https://github.com/utiasDSL/gym-pybullet-drones}},
     year = {2020}
 }